cosmos342/pokemon-type1-category/README.md

 # pokemon-type1-category </br>
-predict pokemon type1 category </br>
+Predict pokemon type1 category </br>
 Predicts the type of Pokemon from its stats </br>
 This is a submission for Siraj's Pokemon Classifier Contest : https://www.youtube.com/watch?v=0xVqLJe9_CY </br>
 The dataset is taken from Kaggle : https://www.kaggle.com/abcsds/pokemon